Attitude Era: Chyna

 Chyna made her WWF debut on February 16, 1997, at In Your House 13: Final Four; her character emerged as a plant from a ringside seat, choking Marlena while Goldust was in the ring with Triple H. Her original role in the promotion was as the stoic enforcer/bodyguard for Triple H and later D-Generation X, which was founded by both Triple H and Shawn Michaels.
 She often helped them cheat to win by physically interfering in matches by executing her trademark low blow to the groin.
 She was given the ring name "Chyna", an intentionally ironic moniker; fine china is delicate and fragile, a sharp contrast to her character.
 Backstage, however, the male wrestlers initially hesitated to let a woman be seen overpowering them on television.
 Despite this, she would become a prominent member of D-Generation X, and besides competing in the women's division, she would regularly compete against male wrestlers in intergender matches.

 Chyna being considerably stronger than any other women in the roster participated in several Intergender wrestling matches against mid-card male wrestlers and won the Intercontinental champion twice.
-She defeated Jeff Jarret at No Mercy in 1999 to win her first Intercontinental Championship title.
+She defeated Jeff Jarrett at No Mercy in 1999 to win her first Intercontinental Championship title.
 Not long after losing the Intercontinental Championship title during her first reign, Chyna became the on-screen girlfriend of the recently debuted Eddie Guerrero.
 Originally seen as villains, they became fan favorites during the summer of 2000, with Guerrero dubbing her his "Mamacita".
 They faced Val Venis and Trish Stratus in an intergender tag team match at SummerSlam with the Intercontinental Championship on the line.
 Chyna won the match, but her second reign ended when she lost the belt two weeks later to Guerrero in a Triple Threat match with Kurt Angle.
 The two officially split in November 2000 after Chyna, in storyline, was shown footage of Eddie cavorting in the shower with two other women.
 Chyna left the WWF on November 30, 2001, several months after she had been taken off of television.